Russia's Next Economic 'Shock' Likely To Come From Impoverished Regions, Experts Say

 Critics say the government has significantly underreported the death toll from the novel disease, instead citing pneumonia or other illnesses as the underlying cause.

-The Russian economy will struggle to grow in the coming years because the vertical political structure makes the necessary reforms required to drive investment “almost impossible,” said Ribakova.
+The Russian economy will struggle to grow in the coming years because the vertical political structure makes the necessary reforms required to drive investment "almost impossible," Ribakova said.

 Also, a dependency on commodity exports, which account for the lion's share of export revenues, has generated a "sense of complacency," she said.